ropelife/ropelife/README.md

 <!-- <hr> -->

 - :woman_technologist: I am a Software Developer
-- 🔭 CS Grad at State University of New York, Binghamton | Ex-Oracle
 - Actively looking for full-time Software Developer opportunities

 #### Here are a few things I've created throughout the years: